wp-plugins/webphysiology-portfolio/readme.txt

 * Minor adjustments to release (first pluginitis)
 = 1.0.2 =
 * Added support for WEBphysiology 80% opacity within IE
+* CSS adjustments
+* Updated thumbnail retrieval to change the image URL passed to timthumb to exlude the path up through the wp_content directory

 == Support ==